felixmattsson/felixmattsson.github.io/_posts/2023-08-30-7-actions-for-consuming-more-books.md

 ---
 title: 7 Actions for Consuming More Books (to Learn and Improve Your Life)
+toc: true
+toc_label: "Table of Content"

 ---

 Books are a great way of learning and improving your life, but it is all too easy to down-prioritize them to spend time on more urgent, but less impactful things.
 In this video, you will find my 7 actions for how to be more intentional with consuming books and making sure that you get it done as much as you want.
-Timestamps: 00:00 Introduction 00:34 Why are books good for learning and improving your life?
-02:10 Action 1: Clarify what books you want to read 06:02 Action 2: Listen to audiobooks 10:01 Action 3: Clarify when you are consuming books 11:48 Action 4: Make sure that you have a good speed 15:51 Action 5: Clarify where you find the books that you will read 20:06 Action 6: Summarize your books 21:09 Action 7: Keep track of and score the books you have read Link to my list of books that I have read and want to read (in Notion): https://southern-lumber-5db.notion.site/15cfe492763344ceb0b172d8332bc6cd?v=bb7ade51a8814e28ad6f102b715a63e7&pvs=4

-Intro
+## Intro
-So, I have always been a sucker for learning and improving my life, and in this video I want to share with you a very good way of doing this, that I think most people don’t really utilize very much, and that way is: to consume more books.

-On the word “consuming”

 Okay so first off i want to explain my weird choice of word when i say “consuming books”, instead of the good ol’ “reading books”, and the reason why I use this is simply because I want to include listening to audiobooks here, this is a very good way of consuming books, as i will argue later in the video, and I want all everything I say in this video to apply to you wether you read, listen or do something else to consume books.
 Why are books good for learning and improving your life?

-So why are books good for learning and improving your life in the first place?
+## So why are books good for learning and improving your life in the first place?

 The way I see it, it is because: throughout human history, many people have lived, and many out of those people have developed great ideas and skills.
 Now a common thing for people like these is to focus a big part of their entire life into developing this idea, or learning this skill, and after that, condense all this knowledge as good and clear as possible, into a book.
 Now this is great news for you and me, because thanks to all these amazing persons, you and I now have the opportunity to sit down on our sofa or wherever we want, and get all these amazing ideas served to us on a silver platter, easily understood within minutes or hours, what might have taken these smart-ass people a lifetime to gather.